-James Bond Walking Tour
+7. James Bond Walking Tour

 If your kids love the James Bond movies, they will absolutely love this James Bond walking tour that emphasizes so many of the important places in the James Bond movies.

 Best Historic Attractions for Kids in London

 London is full of history and places to explore, and you don’t need to skip these historic attractions if you have kids in tow.

 It’s instantly recognizable as one of London’s most famous landmarks, and as you walk through the exhibitions and the recreated scenes of medieval London, you’ll learn about everything from the zoo animals that lived here to torture devices.

 There are also ravens that are kept without the grounds, and an entire section that holds the crown jewels.